 Texas continues to be one of the friendliest states for small business startups.
 To start a cottage food business, there are no permits, fees, or licenses required beyond basic food handler's certification.

-1. [HIGHLY RECOMMENDED] Read the law, the summary, and the FAQ.
+1. [HIGHLY RECOMMENDED] Read the basic rules of the cottage food law.
 Know the rules and your rights!

 2.[HIGHLY RECOMMENDED] Pick your product(s).
 Verify that your product is allowable under the law.